4321ba/noteblock_music_yoinker/README.md

 File format:
 Music is recorded in csv format separated with `,`, every line is a new note.
 1st value is the instrument.
-2nd value is the number of ticks since the previous line (1 tick = 1/40 second).
+2nd value is the number of ticks since the previous line (1 tick = 1/40 second), integer.
 3rd value is the pitch ranging from 0.5 to 2.0.
-4th value is the volume ranging from 0 to 1, but it can be bigger (from real note blocks e.g.).
+4th value is the volume ranging from 0.0 to 1.0, but it can be bigger (from real note blocks e.g.).

+# Releases

+The new release for 1.15.2, `noteblock_music_yoinker-1.15.2-1.1.jar` fixes the issue #1 (and also #2).
+I also backported the mod for 1.12.2 (so that you can use it with Wynntils), and managed to improve the input handling: you can now remap the record key using the Controls menu in this version: `noteblock_music_yoinker-1.12.2-1.0.jar` (this version also doesn't have the issue #1 and #2).

 # Differences between versions